Radiolarite: Cenozoic

 A good example for Cenozoic radiolarites are radiolarian clays from Barbados found within the Oceanic Group.
 The group was deposited in the time range Early Eocene till Middle Miocene on oceanic crust which is subducting now under the island arc of the Lesser Antilles.
 Younger radiolarites are not known – probably because younger radiolarian oozes did not have sufficient time to consolidate.

 Use

 Radiolarite is a very hard rock and therefore was extensively used in prehistoric technology and has been called the "iron of the Paleolithic".
 Axes, blades, drills and scrapers were manufactured from it.
 The cutting edges of these tools, however, are somewhat less sharp than flint.
+Radiolarite was also quarried for road metal in the early days on the Central California coast.